AdaptiveMotorControlLab/CellSeg3D/docs/res/welcome.rst

 We also greatly thank Timokleia Kousi for her contributions to this project and the `Wyss Center`_ for project funding.

 The TRAILMAP models and original weights used here were ported to PyTorch but originate from the `TRAILMAP project on GitHub`_ [1]_.
+We also provide a model that was trained in-house on mesoSPIM nuclei data in collaboration with Dr. Stephane Pages and Timokleia Kousi.

 This plugin mainly uses the following libraries and software: